Quick Answer

 What Does Non-Dom Status Mean?

-Non-domicile (non-dom) status means you are resident in a country for tax purposes but not domiciled there.
-In most non-dom regimes, foreign-source income - dividends, rental income, capital gains earned outside the country - is either exempt from local tax or taxed only on remittance (when you bring it into the country).
+Non-dom status means you are resident in Cyprus for tax purposes but not domiciled there.
+Foreign-source income, including dividends, rental income, and capital gains earned outside Cyprus, is either exempt from local tax or taxed only when remitted to Cyprus.

 The key benefit: you live in a relatively stable, developed country with good infrastructure, while legally paying little or no tax on income earned elsewhere.
 Non-dom status is entirely legal and recognised by the OECD.